aniket-junghare-iitb/Synthetic-renaissance-text-generation-with-generative-models/README.md

 ### 5. Image Generation Pipeline
 * Given a test image and optional transcription, the model generates a historically-degraded synthetic version.
-*The generator runs in evaluation mode, and outputs are stored in a dedicated output directory for inspection.
+* The generator runs in evaluation mode, and outputs are stored in a dedicated output directory for inspection.

+### 6. Visual Degradation Simulation
+The GAN implicitly learns to apply historical degradation effects such as:
+* Ink bleeding and inconsistent printing
+* Smudges and faded strokes
+* Alignment noise and paper texture artifacts
+These effects are learned directly from training data, avoiding the need for explicit rules or filters.